 This brings me to my second obligatory Yellowstone safety spiel: wildlife.
 It is illegal and dangerous to approach or feed any of the wildlife, including ducks and squirrels.
-Yet every year, there are people who try to pet a bison or take a selfie with an elk or approach a bear to get a better photo.
+Yet, every year, there are people who try to pet a bison or take a selfie with an elk or approach a bear to get a better photo.
 It typically doesn’t end well for these people.
-For the safety of everyone, just bring a camera with a zoom feature.
+For the safety of everyone, just bring a camera with a zoom lens.

-Well, this brings us to Canyon Village, home to a visitor center, campground, other amenities and – most importantly – the Grand Canyon of the Yellowstone.
+We’ve now reached Canyon Village, home to a visitor center, campground, other amenities and – most importantly – the Grand Canyon of the Yellowstone.
 I’ll pick up here in my next post.

 This portion of the road has undergone quite a bit of construction in recent years so I don’t have many photos of the area.
 Truth be told, some section of the road is always under construction in Yellowstone.
 Between the millions of visitors and the harsh winter weather, the roads are under a lot of stress.
 Summer is short at this altitude, therefore so is the construction season.
 Plan to get caught in construction traffic at some point.

-Plan also to get caught in traffic jams caused by wildlife.
+Plan to also get caught in traffic jams caused by wildlife.
 Often these jams are due to people not fully pulling over to view an animal, but sometimes they’re the result of animals in the roadway.
 Especially bison.
 For some reason, bison never just walk straight across the road.
 They walk right down the middle of it.
 A couple summers back, we sat in traffic in the Hayden Valley for 45 minutes because a herd of bison was taking their sweet time crossing the road.

-Yellowstone – land of geysers, hot springs, and bison jams.
+Yellowstone… land of geysers, hot springs, and bison jams.